-Who I am: I am an Assistant Professor of Applied Psychology and Economics at New York University's Steinhardt School of Culture, Education, and Human Development.
-I am also the Program Director of the master’s in Human Development Research and Policy and the Faculty Lead of the Education Policy Group.
+Who I am: I am a Visiting Associate Professor of Education at the Harvard Graduate School of Education and an Associate Professor of Applied Psychology and Economics (with tenure) at New York University's Steinhardt School of Culture, Education, and Human Development.

 I hold a doctorate in Quantitative Policy Analysis in Education (with a concentration in economics) from Harvard University, where I was a fellow in the Multidisciplinary Program in Inequality and Social Policy; a master’s in Educational Research from the University of Cambridge, where I was a Gates Scholar; and a bachelor’s in International Politics from Georgetown University.
 I was a postdoctoral fellow at the Abdul Latif Jameel Poverty Action Lab (J-PAL).